BroadcomMFD/test4z/TESTING-BEST-PRACTICES.md

                 expect(TestHelpers.getNotificationDates(records2)).toBeNotificationDatesEqualTo(todaysDate); //Verify all the notification dates were updated.
         ….Scenario ‘n’
             });
 When the test in the previous example fails, the cause may reside in one of the assertions of scenario 1, scenario 2, or scenario ‘n’.
-If the test suite has many assertions with complicated scenarios, it would be difficult to identify the exact reason of the failure.
+If the test suite has many assertions with complicated scenarios, it would be difficult to identify the exact reason for the failure.
 With a single assertion, the test passes or fails for a single reason, hence it is easy to identify and communicate the success or failure of a piece of code.

-The test samples that are provided with Test4z may include few multiple assertions in a test and single assertions in each test.
+The test samples that are provided with Test4z may include a few multiple assertions in a test and single assertions in each test.
 The `searchSample` test case contains multiple assertions.
 The multiple assertions are arranged in such an order to act and assert according to the purpose.
 The `concurrentIndependentJobs` test set from the cascade functionality has multiple tests with a single assertion.

 As a best practice, you should have a single assertion in a test, or you should use fewer multiple assert scenarios in a single test.
 The more assertions that you have in a single test, the harder it is to identify the problem when the test fails.